ll-zerr/new-baby-reveal/README.md

 ## Features

-- Baby image loads blurry
+- Baby image loads blurry.
-- Countdown occurs for image reveal
+- Countdown occurs for image reveal.
-- Name changes color on reveal to indicate gender
+- Name changes color on reveal to indicate gender.
-- Information button can be clicked to show or hide birth info
+- Information button can be clicked to show or hide birth info.

 ## Technologies Used